Memories can be wonderful; like when you remember a fly pizza place in a random town you visited and want to return,

 I remember playing tic-tac-toe on the programs only to randomly look up and catch a glare of death from the choir stand.
 “I can’t play anymore, I have to pay attention.”

-My grandpa, a deacon, singing a 3 second long line, and the congregation taking 300 years to sing it back to him in drawn out tones.
+My grandpa, a deacon, singing a phrase lasting 3 seconds, and the congregation taking 300 years to sing it back to him in drawn out tones.

 Going with my mom to the dining hall after service and staying right by her side until I was comfortable with my surroundings, only to then scurry off to play and inevitably get a run in my stockings at some point.
 Whoops.